 - Polio and other diseases of nerves and muscles

 SymptomsThe primary symptom is loss of motion in a joint.
 Pain can also be a major symptom.

-DiagnosisThe doctor will ask about your symptoms and medical history.
+DiagnosisYou will be asked about your symptoms and medical history.
 Your joints will be examined for restricted movement and range of motion.
 Images may be taken of your bodily structures.
 This can be done with x-rays .

 More from Beliefnet

 A randomized trial found that fecal microbiota transplantation had a higher rate of remission in patients with active ulcerative colitis than those who recieved placebo.
 Fecal transplantation is believed to help the intestine develop a healthy balance of bacteria in the gut which can help the intestine recover and function more effectively.

 Chewing Gum After Surgery May Improve Digestive Tract Recovery